someone13574/Notes/Subjects/ECOR/ECOR 1055 (Engineering Disciplines I)/Lecture 5 - From Assembler to Artificial Intelligence.md

 	- Writing code for TV Set Top Box
 	- Add 800,000 lines of code written by many people over many years
 	- Javascript/HTML
-	- Jenkins
-		- Compiled & linked software every night for many different different tv boxes
-	- Jira
-		- Terrible platform for planning and coordination
-	- SVN
-		- Old version control system before git (which is dominate today)
-		- Lots of companies went out of buiseniss because they couldn't figure out how to deal with lots of people working on the same code
+	- Used new things like Eclipse IDE, Jenkins, Jira, Codereview, and SVN
+		- Talked about how companies without vsc died
 	- Went over javascript and c code
-- Reinforcement learning
+- Reinforcement learning brief tutorial
-	- Agent does action
-	- Gets feedback (reward from environment)
-	- Agent learns to to actions to maximize rewards
+	- Value functions $V^\pi (s)$ and $Q^\pi (s)$
 	- Grid World Example
 		- Robot in 3x3 grid can move in one of four directions
 		- When it moves to cell 1, it immediately moves to cell 9 and gets a reward of +10.
 If the agent hits a wall, it remains in its current cell and gets a punishment of -1.